leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 This proof uses a `have`-expression.
 In Lean, `have` is similar to `let`.
 When using `have`, the name is optional.
-Typically, `let` is used to define names that refer to interesting values, while `have` is used to locally prove propositions that can be found by termination proofs and array indexing safety proofs.
+Typically, `let` is used to define names that refer to interesting values, while `have` is used to locally prove propositions that can be found when Lean is searching for evidence that an array lookup is in-bounds or that a function terminates.
 Omitting the proof reveals the following goal:
 ```output error
 {{#example_out Examples/ProgramsProofs/InsertionSort.lean insertSortedNoProof}}